Skip to content

 Engagement commences

 Your IT provider handles delivery.
 Corvian sits at the governance layer above – independent of any vendor, focused on the board-grade questions a delivery provider is not positioned to answer.
-The two roles complement each other.
-Corvian's report often informs the next conversation with the school's existing IT provider, not replaces it.
+Corvian’s report often informs the next conversation with the school’s existing IT provider, not replaces it.

 A penetration test attacks the technical perimeter to find specific vulnerabilities.
-The Board-Ready Cyber Posture Assessment is broader – it covers technical posture, governance, accountability, incident response, and third-party exposure together.
+The Board-Ready Cyber Posture Assessment is broader – technical posture, governance, accountability, incident response, and third-party exposure together.
 The output is a board document, not a technical findings register.
-A penetration test sits inside a broader cyber programme.
-This assessment is the programme.

 The report is delivered to the head of school and board chair only, in the form they authorise.
-Corvian Partners holds the engagement under standard professional confidentiality.
 No findings are shared, published, or referenced externally.
 The engagement letter sets this out explicitly.

 Yes.
-Most engagements are funded from risk, governance, or board reserve budgets rather than IT operating budgets.
+Most engagements are funded from risk, governance, or board reserve budgets.
 The assessment is a governance instrument, not an IT spend.
 Corvian provides supporting documentation for budget approval where needed.

 Only to the extent you choose.
 The assessment does not require disclosure of prior incidents.
 Where the school does share that history, it is treated under engagement confidentiality and informs scoping only.

 Selectively, yes.
-Corvian's engagement model is built around the procurement cadence of independent and Catholic schools.
-State school engagements are accepted on a case-by-case basis where the school has decision authority and budget within the published pricing.
-System-level engagements with state departments or regional offices are evaluated separately.
+Corvian’s engagement model is built around the procurement cadence of independent and Catholic schools.
+State school engagements are accepted case-by-case where the school has decision authority.
+System-level engagements are evaluated separately.

 The conversation that informs your next board paper.
 Direct with William.
 No obligation.